impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 There are 3 things going on inside this `if` check:

  - We run `diff "$PROTOTYPE_SHIM_PATH" "$shim"` to check the diff between two files.
 If there is no diff, then the command's exit code will be 0.
 If there is a diff, the command's exit status is 1.
-We can see an example of that here, where ["$?" is shorthand for the return value of the most recently-executed command](https://web.archive.org/web/20220923100726/https://linuxhint.com/bash-exit-code-of-last-command/):
+We can see an example of that here, where ["$?" is shorthand for the return value of the most recently-executed command](https://web.archive.org/web/20220923100726/https://linuxhint.com/bash-exit-code-of-last-command/){:target="_blank" rel="noopener"}:

 ```
 $ echo a > foo.txt